dialpad/dialtone-legacy/docs/utilities/grid/place-content.md

 ---
 title: Place content
-desc: Utilities for controlling how grid items are aligned along both the block and inline axis directions.
+description: Utilities for controlling how grid items are aligned along both the block and inline axis directions.
 ---

 ## Stretch